Ezjen/telegram-bot/README.md

 API_TOKEN - token from BotFather

-DIR_PATH - dir project foulder
+DIR_PATH - dir project folder

 DATA - dir with users data (content.jpg, style.jpg, result.jpg).
 The telegram User_id is added to the file name so that there are no conflicts with parallel requests from different users.